Why the window is shorter than you think

 Develop your vetting instincts

 - Fact-check every data point an AI produces for 30 days.
 No exceptions.
-This feels slow at first.
-By day 20, it becomes automatic — you'll develop pattern recognition for the types of claims that need verification.
+By day 20 it becomes automatic.

 - Deliberately test AI outputs for brand tone failure.
-Run 10 pieces through your brand voice checklist and note where the tool defaulted to corporate or generic language.
-Build those as negative examples into your prompt templates.
+Build failures as negative examples into your prompt templates.

-- Read one AI hallucination case study per week.
-Understanding how and why AI systems produce plausible-sounding wrong information makes you a faster, more accurate editor.
+- Read one AI hallucination case study per week to understand how and why AI produces plausible-sounding wrong information.

 Days 61–90